 Mindfulness isn’t about fixing or stopping your thoughts.
 It doesn’t even mean you need to run away from reality.
 It simply means being aware of the current moment, and not drifting into past regrets or worries of the future.

-You can learn mindfulness techniques with a mindfulness meditation training program.
+You can learn mindfulness techniques with free mindfulness training courses.
 A few minutes of mindfulness meditation practise every day can help you become more productive and make you a more mindful leader.

 Do you practice mindfulness meditation?
 Have you seen changes or improvements in any area of life – health, work or relationships?
 Do share with us in the comments below.